Most Major Pharmacies Aren’t Catching Half Of Dangerous Drug Combinations

 “Any time there is a risk of serious interaction, there is no excuse for pharmacies to not warn people about that interaction.”

-Of note, pamphlet warnings given to patients are not good enough to pass the test, as some people cannot read or are reading on a level under the cognitive level in which the pamphlet is written.
+Of note, pamphlet warnings given to patients are not good enough to pass the test as some people cannot read or are reading on a level under the cognitive level at which the pamphlet is written.
 Warnings should come from the pharmacist and always be face to face and carried out verbally.
-However, this isn’t happening the majority of the time, and leads to the question as to why it is not.
+However, this isn’t happening the majority of the time, and this leads to the question as to why it is not.

-The answer is simple and frightening – most pharmacy chains are pressured to please the consumer, who according to surveys, values speed in filling their prescription over anything else.
+The answer is simple and frightening.
+Most pharmacy chains are pressured to please the consumer, who according to surveys, values speed in filling their prescription over anything else.
 In a hustle and bustle society, this is a reality, but is it really pragmatic to expect a pharmacy to be as timely as fast food chains?

 Deepak Chande, a former head pharmacist for CVS, says the pressure to get prescriptions out as fast as possible is very real, and it frequently causes safety checks to be missed.